Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Classical dynamics in the Schr o dinger picture

 The magnitude of $\mathbf Z_i$ is a conserved quantity in the Schr\"odinger dynamics, Eq.~\eqref{eq:Schrodinger}.
 Absent other knowledge, the normalization convention $|\mathbf Z_i| = 1$ is a natural choice, and emphasizes the interpretation of $\mathbf Z_i$ as a quantum mechanical coherent spin state.
 Rescaling $\mathbf Z_i$ can be useful, however, to adjust the overall magnitude of the classical spin components.
 A carefully selected rescaling can strongly enhance the agreement between an approximate classical model and the true quantum mechanical system~\cite{Huberman08}.

-Consider, first, the LL dynamics of spin dipoles, Eq.~\eqref{eq:LL_dynamics}.
-This coincides with Eq.~\eqref{eq:gen_dynamics} on the Lie algebra $\mathfrak{su}(N=2)$, such that the matrices $T^\alpha$ appearing in Eq.~\eqref{eq:frak_H} are the three generators $S^\alpha$ of SU(2).
+Consider, first, the LLD of spin dipoles, Eq.~\eqref{eq:LL_dynamics}.
+This coincides with Eq.~\eqref{eq:gen_dynamics} on the Lie algebra $\mathfrak{su}(2)$, such that the matrices $T^\alpha$ appearing in Eq.~\eqref{eq:frak_H} are the three generators $S^\alpha$ of SU(2).
 Although we have so far interpreted $T^\alpha$ as generators in the fundamental representation of SU($N$), this assumption is unnecessary.
-In particular, we can faithfully describe the LL equation using generators $T^\alpha$ in any irreducible representation of SU(2), labeled by spin $s \in \{\frac{1}{2}, 1, \frac{3}{2} \dots \}$.
-Each dipole magnitude $|\mathbf s_i|$ is a conserved quantity of the LL dynamics, and takes the value $s |\mathbf Z_i|^2$ in the spin-$s$ representation.
-To model a LL dynamics with dipole magnitude $|\mathbf s_i| = s_0$, we should normalize $\mathbf Z_i$ such that
+In particular, we can faithfully describe the LLD using generators $T^\alpha$ in any irreducible representation of SU(2), labeled by spin $S \in \{\frac{1}{2}, 1, \frac{3}{2} \dots \}$.
+Each dipole magnitude $|\mathbf s_i|$ is a conserved quantity under LLD, and takes the value $S |\mathbf Z_i|^2$ in the spin-$S$ representation.
+To model a different dipole magnitude $|\mathbf s_i| = s_0$, we should normalize $\mathbf Z_i$ such that

-Consider, second, the generalized spin dynamics, Eq.~\eqref{eq:gen_dynamics}, interpreted as the unitary evolution of coherent spin states $\mathbf Z_i$ in the fundamental representation of SU($N$).
-Equivalently, we may model the dynamics of the $N^2-1$ spin components $n_i^\alpha$ under the SU($N$) group action.
-Here, $|\mathbf n_i| = s |\mathbf Z_i|^2$, where $s = (N-1)/2$.
+Consider, second, the GSD, Eq.~\eqref{eq:gen_dynamics}, interpreted as the evolution of $N^2-1$ spin components $n_i^\alpha$ in the fundamental representation of SU($N$).
+Equivalently, the Schr\"odinger picture describes this dynamics as the unitary evolution of coherent spin states $\mathbf Z_i$.
+Our convention to take the spin matrices $S^\alpha$ as a subset of the orthonormal generators $T^\alpha$ imposes the normalization $|\mathbf n_i| = S |\mathbf Z_i|^2$, where $S = (N-1)/2$.
 One may wish to select the normalization of $\mathbf Z_i$ according to a quantum mechanical sum rule derived from the SU($N$) quadratic Casimir.